 St Mary’s Church in Edwinstowe Village

 If you come to Sherwood Forest because of your interest in Robin Hood then you absolutely have to wander down in to Edwinstowe village while you’re here.
 Why?
 Because there’s the most beautiful church there that is said to be the place where Robin Hood and Maid Marian married.
 St Mary’s is contemporary with the legend of Robin Hood as it was built around 1175 so who knows?
 The legend may well have some truth in it.

 The church is still used today by local villagers but it is often open and welcomes tourists to look around.
 It wasn’t open when we visited though so we just got to enjoy the autumn colours on the trees in the graveyard.
 Very pretty and definitely somewhere to explore.

-The whole village is very pretty and worth exploring – there’s also some craft shops to look around too so don’t miss those.
+The whole village is very pretty and worth exploring, don’t worry it’s only a short walk from the visitors centre, and there are also some craft and gift shops to look around too so definitely don’t miss those.

 Events at Sherwood Forest

 With the new partnerships with the RSPB there’s an increase in nature events on at the forest so it’s worth seeing if there’s anything on that coincides with your visit.

 2022/2023 update – There seems to be an increase in events that are related to Robin Hood lately and the medieval legends and stories of the forest so that’s been a welcome change!

 Their website will show you all the latest events.